px1624/LeetCode-study-guide/Week002/241/README.md

    => 2 * (3 - 4) OR (2 * 3) - 4
 </pre>
 Start calculation when the expression doesn't have any operator.

+#### px1624:
+For each operator, split the expression by said operator and group left substring and right substring each by a parenthesis.
+Recursively call the function on left substring and right substring.
+Compute every combination of left results and right results using the said operator.
+The base case is when the expression does not contain any operators, simply return a list containing a single number.
+We can improve the speed by memoization.
+Record the result of each expression in a dictionary and return in the beginning if the expression is in the dictionary.